VanhGer/vanhger.github.io/about.md

 ## Contribute
-This blog theme was inspired by [Simple Texture](https://github.com/yizeng/jekyll-theme-simple-texture).
+This blog theme was inspired by [Monos Theme](https://github.com/ejjoo/jekyll-theme-monos).

 Thanks for reading!